BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 No special prefix is used for other input / output configurations.
 For example a bandpass filter with one input and one output would simply be called BandPass or BandPassFilter.

 **Interface Label** should contain a short human-readable version of the Interface Name.
 Interface Labels are used construct the *module library* and module *info view* panels in Integra Live.
+For example, the Interface Label for the "BandPass" module is "Band Pass Filter".

 **Interface Description** should describe what the module does in simple language.
 Technical terminology should be kept to a minimum.
 The Interface Description field can be written in [Markdown](http://daringfireball.net/projects/markdown/syntax), and a preview of this is shown to the right of the text entry panel.
 The contents of this field are used to generate the *module info* panel contents in Integra Live.